Dec

 In addition to these acne scar treatments, there are steps you can take at home to minimize acne scars and reduce the likelihood that they will develop after future acne flare-ups.

 They say an ounce of prevention is worth a pound of cure, but sometimes all the efforts in the world aren’t enough to prevent acne scars from forming.
-With skin peels, fillers, and other treatments offered at Kirsch Dermatology, you can get the best treatment for acne scars and finally look forward to smooth, blemish-free skin.
+With the treatments offered at Kirsch Dermatology, you can get the best treatment for acne scars and finally look forward to smooth, blemish-free skin.

 If you are looking for a way to treat acne scars, Kirsch Dermatology can help.
 To schedule your appointment with Dr. Kirsch today, call (239) 300-9767 or contact Kirsch Dermatology online.